nseidm1/GuaranteedTimeoutConnection/README.md

 After the callback is hit in the openConnection method, you'll likely want a reference to the URLConnection which can be retrieved using one of the available public getters.<br><br>

 <b>Warnings</b><br>
-Be cautios that the constructor creates a handler!
-Make sure you either call the constructor from the UI thread, or use Looper properly.
+Be cautios that the constructor creates a handler if not provided one!
+If you pass null as the uiHandler param make sure you either call the constructor from the UI thread, or use Looper properly.

 <B> COPYRIGHT </B>